ShivrajRath/Angular-Products/README.md

 ## Functionality
 * Product Grid
 	* Shows phone as well as accessories details
-	* Can sort based on price, rating
-	* Can see refurbished, top seller
 * Compare functionality
 * Add plans to cart
 * Remove from cart details page